-Less frequent pap tests safe for most women, ob/gyn group saysOctober 22nd, 2012 in Obstetrics & gynaecology /
+Less frequent pap tests safe for most women, ob/gyn group saysOctober 22, 2012 by Steven Reinberg, Healthday Reporter in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—Most women need testing for cervical cancer only every three to five years, rather than annually, according to the American College of Obstetricians and Gynecologists.